 Sebadoh

-“It’s a new generation of electric white boy blues,” Lou Barlow declares on Sebadoh’s 1991 single “Gimme Indie Rock.”
-“Come on indie rock—it’s gone big.”
+“It’s a new generation of electric white boy blues!”
+Lou Barlow declares on Sebadoh’s 1991 single “Gimme Indie Rock.”
+“Come on indie rock – it’s gone big!”

-Sebadoh can trace its roots to Dinosaur Jr., the seminal alternative rock band Barlow founded with J Mascis in 1984.
-For the Dinosaur Jr. release You’re Living All Over Me, Barlow cut the song “Poledo” with a portable recorder and a pair of cheap microphones—a creative approach that presaged Sebadoh’s involvement in lo-fi (an involvement that would help bring about lo-fi’s metamorphosis from humble aesthetic to actual genre).
-Also, in the Boston area, early pressings of You’re Living All Over Me included a Barlow cassette titled Weed Forestin’.
-The release was recorded under the name Sebadoh, a nonsense word Barlow often sang on his home recordings.
+Sebadoh roots go back to Dinosaur Jr., the seminal alt-rock band Barlow co-founded with J Mascis in 1984.
+For the Dinosaur Jr. album You’re Living All Over Me, Barlow cut the song “Poledo” with a portable recorder and a pair of cheap microphones, a creative approach that presaged Sebadoh’s involvement in lo-fi (and helped spearhead lo-fi’s metamorphosis from humble aesthetic to actual genre).
+Early pressings of You’re Living All Over Me released in the Boston area included a Barlow cassette titled “Weed Forestin’,” which was recorded under the name Sebadoh, a nonsense word Barlow often sang on home recordings.

-Following his departure from Dinosaur Jr in 1989, Barlow made Sebadoh a full-time endeavor.
-Gaffney was already on board, having contributed to the group’s earliest homemade recordings; Loewenstein later joined to play drums and bass.
-Early releases—particularly the landmark Sebadoh III, issued in 1991—betrayed the divergent styles and inspirations of all three artists.
-Barlow spun rickety folk-rock songs of the heated and plaintive variety, many of which were dedicated to girlfriend/wife/muse, Kathleen Billus; Gaffney spit out noise-punk that was damaged and indignant; Loewenstein’s material gleefully occupied the cramped space in-between them.
+Early releases, particularly the landmark Sebadoh III (issued in 1991), showed the divergent styles and inspirations of all three artists.
+Barlow spun rickety folk-rock songs of the heated and plaintive variety, many of which were dedicated to girlfriend/wife/muse, Kathleen Billus; Gaffney spat out noise punk that was damaged and indignant; and Loewenstein’s material occupied the cramped space in between them.
 The effect of hearing such divergent styles packaged on the same album was wonderfully disorienting and alienating.

-Two more albums followed—Harmacy (1996) and The Sebadoh (1999)—before the group took an extended hiatus.
-Barlow worked on his side-project, the Folk Implosion, before reuniting with the original members of Dinosaur Jr for several tours.
-Loewenstein released a solo album, 2002’s At Sixes and Sevens, and recorded and performed with the Fiery Furnaces and Will Oldham.
-Gaffney’s done solo work (such as 1999’s Brilliant Concert Numbers), as well as recorded with his band Fields of Gaffney.
-In 2007, the original Sebadoh lineup of Barlow, Loewenstein, and Gaffney reunited and toured.
-Sebadoh’s eighth and most recent album was 2013’s Defend Yourself, featuring original material from Barlow and Loewenstein.
+Two more albums followed – Harmacy (1996) and The Sebadoh (1999) – before the group took an extended hiatus.
+Barlow worked on his side-project, The Folk Implosion, before reuniting with the original members of Dinosaur Jr. for several tours.
+Loewenstein cut a solo album, 2002’s At Sixes and Sevens, and recorded and performed with The Fiery Furnaces and Will Oldham.
+Gaffney did solo work (such as 1999’s Brilliant Concert Numbers) and recorded with his own band, Fields of Gaffney.

 (by Ryan Foley)